Frequently Asked Questions

 Q: Do you charge for travel expenses?

-A: No. We just include that in the booking fee, because no one likes surprises.
-When you book me, you will pay one, all-inclusive flat rate.
-It’s easier on your budget to take care of everything together.
-Then, you don’t have to worry about getting invoiced at the end of a tour with additional travel, lodging, and food bills, and we don’t have to keep track of a million receipts. :o)
+A: No. That’s included in the all-inclusive price.
+We always quote one flat rate.
+You don’t have to worry about getting invoiced with travel, lodging, and food bills, and we don’t have to keep track of a million receipts. :o)

 Q: We already have initiatives that address bullying.
 How would your program work with what we already have?